 The Writing Coach was founded in 2005 by the novelist Jacqui Lofthouse.
 An international mentoring and development organisation for writers, it is also an online home for writers, somewhere you can find advice, information, motivation and most of all encouragement for your writing work.
 We believe in the vitality of the written word, in the necessity of storytelling and the transformative power of art.
 We believe that talent can be nurtured.
-Our mission is to encourage writers to develop their work, to become more focussed, productive and confident.
+Our mission is to encourage writers to develop their work, to become more focused, productive and confident.
 We want to you to create a fulfilling, successful and sustainable writing life.
 Like you, we think that words and ideas really matter.

 About Jacqui Lofthouse

 Hello!
 I’m Jacqui Lofthouse, Founder of The Writing Coach.
 I’m a novelist, writing coach and literary consultant, based in South West London.
 I began writing fiction whilst studying for my first degree in Drama and English at the University of Bristol.
 After graduating, I embarked on a career in radio production, enabling me to interview many authors whose ideas encouraged me to keep writing.